Diversity and Inclusion resources

-Resources designed to support parents and teachers in delivering learning from home for children with disability or additional learning and support needs.
+Resources designed to support parents and teachers in delivering learning from home for children taking diversity and inclusion into account.

 Teachers can use these resources to personalise their lessons.
 Families can use them to support learning in the home environment.

 A range of learning activities across learning areas such as English, mathematics, movement and living skills.

 - Literacy and numeracy building good practice (PDF 15.4MB) - Australian Government - Early learning activities for young children

 - Learning from home – considerations for parents and teachers (PDF 973KB) - practical ideas to support the continuity of learning for students with a disability

 - Learning from home grid for students (PDF 947KB) - Easy to understand and fun activities with visuals